lake-wg/ra/draft-ietf-lake-ra.md

 measurements-type = [+ measurements-format]

 measurements-format = [
-      content-type: coap-content-format,
+      content-format: uint,
+      content: bytes
-      content-format: bytes .cbor measurements-body-cbor ]
+]
 ~~~~~~~~~~~~~~~~

 ### trigger_bg {#trigger-bg}

 The EAD item trigger_bg is used when the sender triggers the receiver to start a remote attestation in the background-check model.
-The receiver MUST reply with an EAD item corresponding to the background-check model.
+The receiver MUST reply with an EAD item corresponding to the background-check model, eithr an attestation_proposal in {{attestation-proposal}} or an evidence in {{evidence}}.
-The ead_value MUST be empty, as the ead_label serves as the trigger.
+The ead_value MUST not be present, as the ead_label serves as the trigger.

 The EAD item is: